 In addition to five eBooks, Bechler is a published author of The Leadership Playbook: Become Your Team’s Most Valuable Leader.
 He has been published in the Huffington Post and is a regular guest on various radio stations and podcasts.

 Bechler now travels across the country speaking to groups and teams on how to reach their full potential and become people of influence.
 He speaks at some of the top conferences for educators, coaches and administrators.
-His work with teams have ranged from professional to Big Ten to small college.
+His work with teams have ranged from the NBA to the Big Ten to small colleges.

 Bechler moved from coaching into full-time athletic administration in June of 2014.
 As the Director of Athletics at Marion High School in Indiana, he inherited a program with a rich and distinguished tradition.
 Under Bechler’s leadership, the Marion Giants won their 8th Indiana High School State Championships in boys basketball.
 No IHSAA school has won more.
 He also oversaw operations and game management for the Bill Green Arena, which is the 5th largest high school gym (7500 seating capacity) in the nation, and is the home of basketball stars Zach Randolph, James Blackmon, Scott Wood, Dave Colescott, Jay Edwards and Julius Mays to name just a few.
 Marion high school competes in 22 varsity sports.

 Bechler was instrumental in securing the school’s first basketball sectional since 2008 and the first girls’ soccer sectional ever.
 He also organized the Marion Basketball Classic, which showcased some of the best boys’ basketball teams and players in the state.
 Bechler also directed the search for a new MHS football coach that led to the hiring of Coach Craig Chambers, who led his previous team to an IHSAA semi-state appearance last year.